dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

 ### (15) Independence and Connectedness Are Quantifiable

+- (title: Connectedness and Social Isolation can be Measured?)

 - social isolation/connectedness (in/dependence and vulnerability)

-### Connectedness and Social Isolation can be Measured

 - this isn't really something considering almost axiomatic, which definitely describes the other two...
 - third: social isolation is quantifiable and almost always correlates